 Now that we’re part-time RVers with a home base, we don’t need an RV as big as the Class A’s we’ve had in the past when we were full-timing (we previously owned a 36-foot gas motorhome and a 40-foot diesel Class A motorhome).
 A smaller RV suits us just fine, BUT our Casita camper was just too small for us to be able to enjoy properly or take trips longer than a few days.

 We could have bought a bigger travel trailer, but then we’d also have to get a truck, and those have been harder to come by and more expensive lately.
 Plus, we still love our Jeep Cherokee Trailhawk and aren’t ready to sell that.
 While the Jeep towed the Casita like a champ, it couldn’t tow anything heavier.

-Marc would love a truck and would be happy with another travel trailer, but Julie is more of a motorhome kinda gal.
-The convenience of having everything with us all the time – and being able to get up to access the fridge, bathroom, etc while driving – is pretty hard to beat.
+Marc would love a truck and be happy with another travel trailer, but Julie is more of a motorhome gal.
+The convenience of having everything with us all the time – and being able to get up to access the fridge, bathroom, etc, while driving – is pretty hard to beat.

 The 4 RVs we have owned and traveled in, so far!

 So let’s break down the Pros and Cons of buying this Class C RV, to give you some insights into our decision making process.

 - Size: This 25’ RV proved to be a great size and very comfortable for us – and our 30-ish pound dog Sunny – for extended RV road trips.
 And it’s very easy to park in most places.

 - Floor Plan: The large U-shaped dinette is great for eating, relaxing, and working.
 This 17J model with a single slide is not as heavy as some of the other floor plans.
 And everything is accessible, even when the slide is in.